“If we spoke a different language, we would perceive a somewhat different world.”

 Do you agree with this quote?
 I know I do.
-Many languages have beautiful and unique words which cannot be translated.
+Many languages have beautiful and unique words which cannot be translated precisely.
 These words often represent concepts which are so unique to that culture, there is simply no equivalent in any other language.

-We’ve collected 12 of our favourite Japanese words with no English equivalent.
+We’ve collected 12 of our favourite beautiful Japanese words with no exact English equivalent.

-The interesting thing about these words is that they reveal a lot about the Japanese character.
-Many of these words reflect Buddhist concepts which are unknown to many Westerners, but are central ideas in Japanese society.
+The interesting thing about these Japanese words with deep meaning is that they reveal a lot about the Japanese character.
+Many of these words reflect Buddhist concepts which are unknown to most Westerners, but are central ideas in Japanese society.